USGCRP/gcis-scripts/datagov/README.md

   - Also reads connect_ids.yaml

 6. Get cdi tages for datasets form data.gov, produces yaml formatted output with tags on stdout (e.g. get_tags.yaml).

   ./get-tags.pl

   Notes
+  - Also reads tags.yaml which contains a heirarchy of tags.

+tags.pl example:

+---
+Arctic:
+  Arctic Ocean, Sea Ice and Coasts:
+  Melting Glaciers, Snow and Ice:

-  - No current script to add tags to gcis.
+  - There is no current script to add tags to gcis.

 Other scripts